 Financial Ratios Comparison

-In the table below, I present a comparative analysis of key financial metrics between Microchip Technology Incorporated (MCHP) and Lattice Semiconductor Corporation (LSCC) for the most recent fiscal year.
+The following table presents a comparative analysis of key financial metrics and ratios for Microchip Technology Incorporated (MCHP) and Lattice Semiconductor Corporation (LSCC) as of the most recent fiscal year.

 | Metric | MCHP | LSCC |